cescoffier/langchain4j-deep-dive/8-mcp/2-mcp-via-configuration/README.md

 This app also requires the `npm` package manager installed and present on the `$PATH` variable.
 It is assumed that a NPM server can be bootstrapped by executing `npm -y exec @modelcontextprotocol/server-filesystem@0.6.2 playground` in the root directory of this project.
-If the command needs to be altered, do that manually in the `Langchain4jMcpExternalServer` class.
+If the command needs to be altered, do that manually in `application.properties`.

 ## Running this app
 1. Run `./mvnw clean quarkus:dev`